luiszeni/yolact/README.md

 ```Shell
 python3 eval.py --help
 ```
-I did not checked if all other methods are still working.
+I did not check if all other methods are still working.